Morgan Stanley’s board elected CEO Ted Pick as its chair, effective Jan. 1, the bank announced Thursday.

 Proxy advisers recommended this year that shareholders of JPMorgan, BofA and Goldman separate the CEO and chair roles, but none of those proposals gained traction.
 Bank of America shareholders rejected the proposal with 31% support.
 Goldman turned it away with 33% support.
 The measure fell short at JPMorgan, too – with 42.7% support – and the bank issued a statement that the proposal “fails to match the empirical evidence of the last 18 years of leadership by the current chairman and CEO that has seen the firm become the largest U.S. bank.”

 Morgan Stanley’s actions Thursday might show it’s great to be an incoming board chair.
-But given the perks, it may well be better to be emeritus-in-waiting.
+But given the perks, emeritus-in-waiting may well be an even more enviable post.